mdulin2/head_req_server/Professional_Blog.md

         return "POST"
 <-------------------->

-In the code shown above, a GET request would hit one endpoint, while POST (or anything else) would hit another.
+In the code shown above, a GET request would hit one code path, while POST (or anything else) would hit another.
 The key insight is that (in Flask), HEAD requests are automatically mapped to GET requests.
 Because of this, a HEAD request would hit the POST part of the endpoint!
 This is because the request assumes that if the request is a GET or a POST, and does not take into consideration that a HEAD request could hit this endpoint.
 Most importantly, it should be noted that a HEAD request would not trigger a CSRF token check.
-So, a cross-site HEAD request on this API would be able to hit the state changing actions, bypassing the necessary CSRF token check.
+So, a cross-site HEAD request on this API would be able to hit the state changing actions, bypassing the necessary CSRF token check entirely.

 ## Findings

-The likeihood of a configuration being exploited can be broken down into two categories: Directly Mapped APIs and All Requests.
+The likelihood  of a configuration being exploited can be broken down into two categories: Directly Mapped APIs and All Requests.

 ### Directly Mapped

 Several frameworks allow for multiple request methods to map to the same endpoint.
-In this situation, it is very common for functionality to be choosen based upon the request method.
+In this situation, it is very common for functionality to be chosen based upon the request method.

 When the developer can specify which request methods are allowed on an endpoint and this is not exactly followed, it can lead to logic bugs.
 Flask, Springboot and some configurations of Ruby on Rails were found to be vulnerable to this attack if configured improperly.
 An example of a vulnerable configuration can be seen in the Flask example shown above.
+This configuration is the most likely to be vulnerably, as developers assume that the request checks are safe.

 ### Accept All Methods

 Several frameworks have an endpoint that will accept all HTTP methods.
-For some framworks, this is the only way that the framework actually works.
+For some frameworks, this is the only way that the framework actually works.

 When developers create logic, based upon these request methods, mistakes can be made that lead to logic bugs.
 A developer could write code similar to the following:
 ```
 def index(request):
     if(request.method == 'GET'):
         print("do GET stuff")

+    # State changing request
     else:
         print("Do other stuff")
     return HttpResponse(str(request.method))
 ```

-In the above Django example, the developer is assuming that only a GET request can hit this endpoint **and** pass the CSRF check.
-By making a non-GET request that still bypasses the CSRF check, this can trigger an unintended function call.
+In the above Django example, the developer is assuming that only a GET request can hit this endpoint **and** bypass the CSRF check.
+By making a non-GET request that bypasses the CSRF check, this can trigger an unintended function call.
 What is considered a *safe* request?
 According to RFC 7231 [3], GET, HEAD, OPTIONS and TRACE are *safe* requests that do not require CSRF tokens validation.
 The results section has a *table* showing the results of each request method for each framework and how it handles CSRF token checks.

 It should be noted that this situation does not rely on HEAD requests being mapped to GET.
 However, it does rely on the fact that HEAD requests do not get checked for CSRF tokens.